elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 each other.
 And that's just a natural part of being human, right.
 To be able to come and sort of like, you know, grow things in a safe environment and then present them out into the world a little bit.
-But you know, a lot of this really comes down to leadership really within your organization.
+But you know, a lot of this really comes down to leadership within your organization.
 Can you basically go and sort of like, make it.
 You know okay.
 For things to be, not to be okay.
 Not be okay sometimes.
 Right.
 And just sort of like, make people feel safe to go